 Inside La Prensa Latina with Editor-Vivian Fernández-de-Adamson

 MEMPHIS, Tenn.
-(WMC) - This week’s La Prensa Latina cover story features Christmas events in the Bluff City.
+(WMC) - This week’s La Prensa Latina cover story addresses how inflation is creating a heavy financial burden for people this holiday season.

-Editor Vivian Fernández-de-Adamson joined Andrew Douglas at the Action News 5 Digital Desk to showcase the publication’s list of some of the best events in Memphis to celebrate the holiday season.
+Editor Vivian Fernández-de-Adamson joined Andrew Douglas at the Action News 5 Digital Desk to discuss that story and other features in this week’s publication.

-Another feature highlights Puerto Rican actor/dance Sandy Alvarez who has been with “The Lion King” for over 17 years.
+Another feature shares how Ballet Memphis is now offering classes in Spanish for all age with a new program call “Viernes do Danza”.

 Watch her interview in the player above and on our streaming apps on Amazon Fire, Apple TV and Roku.